bossenti/incubator-streampipes-website/documentation/website/blog/2020-07-26-hello-modbus.md

 As already mentioned above, the Modbus connector is currently limited to using Ethernet communication via TCP/IP.

 In the following we will provide you a step-by-step example on how to use StreamPipes for analyzing Modbus data.
-To do so, we will guide you through a little use case where we read sensor data of a pump via Modbus in StreamPipes.
+To do so, we will guide you through a small use case where we read sensor data of a pump via Modbus into StreamPipes.
 These sensor data contain typical information about a pump (e.g. `mass flow`, `volume flow`, or `fluid temperature`).
 To simulate a real working system, the values are changed every second. <br>
-In this article, we only show the StreamPipes side.
-If you want to have a look on the implementation of the Modbus replica or the data, we provide you  that in a [GitHub repo](https://github.com/bossenti/modbus-usecase).
+In this article, we only show the steps in StreamPipes.
+If you would like to take a look on the Modbus replica implementation or the data, we provide it in a [GitHub repo](https://github.com/bossenti/modbus-usecase).

 ### Create an Modbus Adapter
-The first step we have to do, is to create a adapter for our Modbus device.
+The first step we need to do is to create an adapter for our Modbus device.
 <div class="my-carousel">
 <img class="blog-image" style="max-width:100%;" src="/docs/blog/assets/2020-07-xx/create_adapter_step_1.png" alt="create adapter">
 <img class="blog-image" style="max-width:100%;" src="/docs/blog/assets/2020-07-xx/create_adapter_step_2.png" alt="create adapter">